-This year the Standards Review Program has four organisations from the Mackay region participating and one out-of-round participant in Noosa.
-The participating museums and galleries have worked through the year-long program which assisted them to recognise their achievements, improve their practice and raise their profile.
+The 2015 Standards Review Program had four organisations from the Mackay region participating and one out-of-round participant in Noosa.
+The participating museums and galleries had worked through the year-long program which assisted them to recognise their achievements, improve their practice and raise their profile.

 M&G QLD is pleased to acknowledge the support of Mackay Regional Council and the Regional Arts Development Fund, which allowed M&G QLD to deliver this program to the region.
 The Regional Arts Development Fund is a partnership between the Queensland Government and Mackay Regional Council to support local arts and culture in regional Queensland.